Ready to begin your life-changing journey? We can help!

 Weight loss surgery is usually for people who have a body mass index (BMI) of 40 or above, or those who have a BMI of 35 or above with other conditions, such as diabetes, heart disease or sleep apnea.
+CHI Health Immanuel's Bariatric Program is a Comprehensive program.
+This means:

 - CHI Health's Bariatric Surgery Program consists of board-certified surgeons